Written by Debbie Beesley.

 A team that believes in the purpose of their role in the overall ‘reason-for-being’ of your company is much more likely to create an experience that motivates members.

-If this isn’t already happening in you club, here’s some changes you can implement that will help you motivate your team to motivate members;
+If this isn’t already happening in you club, here are some changes you can implement that will help you motivate your team to motivate members;

 1. Set the Expectation